New York Cheesecake Fudge

 - Preheat oven to 350° F, line a small, rimmed baking sheet with non stick foil.

-- Add in the butter and pulse until combined and holds its shape when pressed together.6 tablespoon unsalted butter
+- Add in the butter and pulse until fully combined and it holds its shape when pressed together.6 tablespoon (84 g) unsalted butter

-- Turn out on the prepared baking sheet and press into an even layer about 1/8 – 1/4 inch thick – make sure the edges are the same thickness as the center.
+- Turn the mixture out on the prepared baking sheet and press into an even layer about 1/8 – 1/4 inch thick – make sure the edges are the same thickness as the center.

 - Once cool, break or chop into small chunks.